im-tomu/toboot/README.md

 ## Legacy Bootloader

 SiLabs AN0042 was the original bootloader.
 It requires an IAR compiler to build, as well as custom drivers/software on the host device.
 This bootloader is available in the 'an0042' branch, and has been removed from the master branch.
 It is here for historical interest, and for compatibility with stock EFM32HG utilities.

+## License

+This project is broadly licensed under GPL-3.0, except for `toboot-api.h` which is Apache-licensed.